christophergrant/flake8-pyspark-collect/README.md

 ## rationale

-[DataFrame.collect()](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.collect.html) is a common anti-pattern in Apache Spark.
-Apache Spark is a parallel processing framework, while operating on data that has been collect()ed is inherently not parallel.
-It can also lead to bad user experience and instability.
+The usage of [DataFrame.collect()](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.collect.html) is a common anti-pattern in Apache Spark.
+Apache Spark is a parallel processing framework that helps distribute computations over a network of resources.
+When you use `collect()`, you put all of the data onto a single node, which is not parallel.
+Bad usage of collect can lead to cluster instability and bad user experience.
 There are some legitimate purposes of using collect(), but in my experience, a large amount of its usage is not warranted and does not help the user.
-For these reasons, we offer this plugin that will alert when DataFrame.collect() is being used.
+For these reasons, we offer this plugin that will issue alerts when DataFrame.collect() is being used.

 ## as a pre-commit hook